-Polygonatum, also known as King Solomon's Seal or Solomon's Seal, is a close relative of the Lily of the Valley, with several similar species that are native to North America, northern Europe, and Siberia and cultivated as popular garden ornamentals.
+Polygonatum, also known as King Solomon's Seal or Solomon's Seal, is a close relative of the Lily of the Valley, with several similar species native to North America, northern Europe, and Siberia and cultivated as popular garden ornamentals.
 The hardy perennial has stems of 3 feet (90 cm) in height that finally curve gracefully and bear pale green, oval leaves, and drooping clusters of creamy white flowers, followed by blue-black berries.

 Solomon's Seal plants are an excellent choice for woodland or shade gardens and use as background plantings with hardy ferns.
 They look great when planted in large containers.
 Solomon's Seal plants are usually grown from rhizomes, which should be planted 2 inches (5 cm) deep in the spring or fall.

 Solomon's Seal has a rich history that goes back many thousands of years.
-Both in Europe and North America and the Far East, herbalists and healers have written about its diverse effects on numerous conditions.
+In Europe, North America, and the Far East, herbalists and healers have written about its diverse effects on numerous conditions.
 It can be used as a herbal tincture, salve, tea, or supplement.
 As an alternative remedy, it may offer relief, healing, or mending to sports injuries and other conditions related to tendons, joints, ligaments, bones, bruises, connecting tissues, cartilage, etc. It also soothes and repairs gastrointestinal inflammation and injuries.
 It is effective for feminine issues, such as menstrual cramps, PMS, bleeding, and the like.
 Additionally, it is known to lower blood pressure and relieve dry coughs.